cs1302uga/cs1302-minesweeper-alpha/README.md

 looking syntax into any code.
 It is purely meant to convey to you, the reader, what is and what is not valid input for a given command.

-In a syntax format string, one or more white space is represented as a `-`.
+In a syntax format string, one or more non-new-line white space is represented as a `-`.
 Command tokens are enclosed in `[]` braces.
 If the contents of a token are surrounded by `""` marks, then that token can only take on that literal value.
 If more than one literal value is accepted for a token, then the quoted literals are separated by `/`.
 If the